Protean-Labs/subgrounds/docs/advanced.md

     }
     ```

-2. `ShallowStrategy`: A new pagination strategy that is fatster than the `LegacyStrategy`, but does not paginate on nested list fields.
+2. `ShallowStrategy`: A new pagination strategy that is faster than the `LegacyStrategy`, but does not paginate on nested list fields.
 In other words, this strategy is best when nested list fields select fewer than 1000 entities.
 Below is an example of a query for which you should use this strategy:
     ```graphql
     query {
       liquidityPools(first: 5000) {